wing5wong/artisan-whs-static/source/_events/2021-05-31_nzdf-emergency-services-year-11-13-sign-up-by-today.md

 ---
-title: NZDF & Emergency Services, Year 11-13, sign up by Form Time TODAY!
+title: NZDF & Emergency Services, Year 11-13
 date: 2021-06-30T00:35:04.609Z
 ---
 The New Zealand Defence Force (NZDF) and Emergency services (Police / Fire / Ambulance) are holding a 'mock recruitment' and information day in Whanganui, on 30 June.